ProgrammerTurtle/Quantumania/journal.md

 I made the entire gantry referencing James Pray's delta effector and carriages.
 Carbon fiber tubing for the arms, carbon fiber sheet for the bed, printed effector.
 Once again I forgot to take photos of the process.
 But, I used Deadlock's delta calculators to figure out the optimal arm length and then basically just trial and errored until I was comfortable with the design.
+On DoNotDelta, I used printed arms rather than carbon fiber tubes - this was a mistake.
+Printed arms are heavy and very difficult to get consistent lengths with, whcih means the printer literally can't work correctly.
+At larger scales they are also way too weak.
+So, I am not doing that again either.
+Another thing I learned from DoNotDelta is that the mpjet joints should be double sheared.
+Having the mount on only one side makes it easy for the joints to flex, causing innacuracy.

 <img width="690" height="615" alt="image" src="https://github.com/user-attachments/assets/cbb0c258-857b-4df1-a0dd-4226019c5e8b" />

-The bed has a mains silicone heater on it.
+The bed has a 24v silicone heater on it.
 This will probably become a pcb heater eventually.
+PCB heaters are both significantly lighter and significantly more power dense as I can extend to the whole bed but just add holes for the mounting.

 With that, the printer was practically done besides a few finishing touches.
 Basically just giving everything clearance and mounting the endstops.